Temple of Divus Augustus, Nola

 A map of the ancient city of Nola with the location of the temple in red.

-The Temple of Divus Augustus was a temple commemorating the deified first Roman emperor, Augustus.
+The Temple of Divus Augustus was a temple commemorating the first deified Roman emperor, Augustus.
 It was constructed in Nola in Campania, where Augustus had died in AD 14.
 The temple was erected on the place where Augustus died and was dedicated by his successor Tiberius in 26.